-Washington received an overall grade of C-, based on the following grades:
+Arkansas received an overall grade of C, based on the following grades:

-Washington's overall grade improved from a D+ in NCTQ's 2009 Yearbook.
+Arkansas' overall grade improved from a C- in NCTQ's 2009 Yearbook.

 NCTQ President Kate Walsh said, "There is little doubt that the past two years have seen major changes in states' teacher policies.
 Rethinking how teacher performance is evaluated and tying teacher evaluations to student achievement marks an important advance in teacher effectiveness policy.
 But much work is left to be done by states to design and adopt policies from beginning to end - from entry into the profession to retirement and pensions - to consistently promote teacher quality."
-She added, "Washington's lack of progress on teacher effectiveness policies is a disappointment, given the important strides NCTQ has seen in other states."
+She added, "Arkansas' lack of progress on teacher effectiveness policies is a disappointment, given the important strides NCTQ has seen in other states."

-Key findings about Washington's teacher policy:
+Key findings about Arkansas' teacher policy:

-- In a new era, when teacher effectiveness in the classroom is becoming a matter of consequence and teacher evaluations will no longer be regarded as simply a formality, Washington's teacher evaluations give no consideration to teacher effectiveness and include no objective measures of student performance. - Washington fails to articulate, either through dismissal or evaluation policy, that ineffectiveness in the classroom is grounds for teacher dismissal.
-Furthermore, time on the job, rather than teacher effectiveness in the classroom, is the basis for granting teachers tenure or permanent status in Washington. - Washington's standards for conferring teaching licenses are too low.
-Teacher preparation policies for elementary and secondary teachers are very weak and in need of improvement. - Washington could do a great deal more to improve alternate routes by requiring them to be selective, streamlined and focused on the immediate needs of new teachers. - Unfortunately, Washington continues to require that teacher salaries are tied to advanced degrees, even though research is clear that there is no link to teacher effectiveness. - Washington's teacher pension system is well funded but is not fully portable, flexible or fair to all teachers.
+- In a new era, when teacher effectiveness in the classroom is becoming a matter of consequence and teacher evaluations will no longer be regarded as simply a formality, Arkansas does not require annual teacher evaluations for all teachers and objective evidence of student learning is not an important part of teacher evaluations. - Time on the job, rather than teacher effectiveness in the classroom, is the basis for granting teachers tenure or permanent status in Arkansas. - Arkansas requires that all teacher preparation programs address the science of reading and the state ensures that middle school teachers are prepared to teach appropriate grade-level content.
+However, overall, state preparation and licensing requirements for elementary and secondary teachers are too low. - Arkansas is one of seven states with a high quality alternate route to teacher certification that includes a diversity of usage and providers, flexible and streamlined preparation requirements, and practice teaching and mentoring for alternate route candidates. - Arkansas continues to require that teacher salaries are tied to advanced degrees, even though research is clear that there is no link to teacher effectiveness. - Arkansas' pension system is underfunded, requires excessive contributions, and is not portable, flexible or fair to all teachers.